 While these sandwich stackers might seem "healthy," their ingredient lists reveal that they have much more than meets the eye.
 Take Hillshire Farm's Thin Sliced Oven Roasted Turkey Breast, for example.
 Sounds like a good choice, right?
 But a close look at the ingredients reveals that it has: Turkey Breast, Turkey Broth, Modified Corn Starch, Vinegar, Contains 2% Or Less: Salt, Sodium Phosphate, Natural Flavorings (Including Celery Juice Powder), Carrageenan, Sea Salt.

-Keep reading for a pro translation of what these beyond-turkey additions really mean—and what they mean for your body.
-And while you’re at it, check out our 32 Best and Worst Packaged Deli Meats.
+Keep reading for a pro translation of what these beyond-turkey additions really mean—and what they mean for your body, as what's really in your cold cuts isn't necessarily the best for your overall health.

 "When I think of deli meats and processed meats, the one thing most think of is salt," says Jenna A. Werner, RD, creator of Happy Slim Healthy "If you do choose to include deli meats in your menu, choose the right ones."